Improving your website user journey – tips for arts and culture organisations

 Lastly, don’t forget to measure the impact of any changes.
 Tools like Google Analytics are invaluable for tracking traffic sources, content popularity, and goal conversions, helping you make informed, data-driven updates in the future.

-If you’re eager for a more in-depth overview on this topic, you can watch our webinar session.
+If you’re eager for a more in-depth overview on this topic, you can click the button below to watch our webinar session.
 Alternatively, our brilliant Senior Project Manager Antonia recently published a more in-depth blog on the subject.
 Read her insights on The Audience Agency’s website.